 Tests done for more severe or widespread forms of the infection include:

-If you have a weakened immune system, you may need antifungal treatment with amphotericin B, fluconazole, or itraconazole.
-The best length of treatment with these medications has not been determined.
+If you have a weak immune system, you may need antifungal treatment with amphotericin B, fluconazole, or itraconazole.
+Itraconazole is the drug of choice in people with joint or muscle pain.

 Sometimes surgery is needed to remove the infected part of the lung (for chronic or severe disease).